CODE OF CONDUCT

 5. Reporting an incident

-KY has zero-tolerance for all kinds of harassment and inappropriate conduct or behavior.
+KY has zero-tolerance for all kinds of harassment and inappropriate conduct or behaviour.
 A safe environment is a subjective experience, which cannot be judged from the outside and always depends on the context.
 Silent acceptance is not ok, which is why we encourage to always act on in case of seeing something inappropriate.

 If you see, overhear or experience a violation of the Code of Conduct in KY’s premises, e.g. at an event, please follow these steps: